amcat/exportable/README.md

 # AmCATable
-`amcattable` aims to make it easy to export all kinds of data to various formats.
+`amcatable` aims to make it easy to export all kinds of data to various formats.
 There is a focus on lazyness, speed, and a low memory footprint.
 Currently, it supports the following formats:

 * SPSS (sav)
 * ~~R (rda)~~